Introducing Young Children to Swimming

 Start by making sure your child feels secure, sit them on the steps into the baby pool, or on your lap, and gently swish the water over their legs and arms.
 Bring a favourite bath toy if you like and demonstrate how ‘Mr Ducky’ or ‘Freddie Froggy’ enjoys swimming and diving in the water.
 If your child already has the advantage of regular water play at their childcare centre, then this step may come very naturally.

 Some little ones will take very well to the sensation of the water and begin straight away to kick their legs and swish the water to and fro.
 But if they need a little encouragement just hold your legs out straight and kick, encouraging them to do the same.
 As soon as your child seems confident enough they can stand in the baby pool and hold onto the wall.
 Move around the edge of the pool gradually together as they learn the weightless feeling of their footsteps in the water.
-Very soon using your hand or a toy, you can temp them away from the security of the wall and begin to make steps away from the edge.
+Very soon using your hand or a toy, you can tempt them away from the security of the wall and begin to take steps away from the edge.

 This is surely not a process to be rushed, and some toddlers will need many sessions in the baby pool before they are ready to go with you into the shallow end of the main pool.
-In fact it is a good idea to familiarise them with the feel of water on their face and floating on the surface as much as possible before you leave the safety of the baby pool.
+In fact, it is a good idea to familiarise them with the feel of water on their face and floating on the surface as much as possible before you leave the safety of the baby pool.
 Blowing bubbles with your child is a very good way to introduce them to putting their face safely into the water, and by blowing out each time we ensure that they do not try to inhale.

 All in all, this is a fun activity and we must remember to keep it fun and be patient because swimming can also be a relaxing time for you and your child to bond.
 So splash, play, bob around and don’t forget the swim nappies!